-So, how do we ensure our content is interesting, engaging and informative?
+So, how do we ensure our employee training video content is interesting, engaging and informative?

 Here are some tips for you to follow.
 Let’s use an acronym to remember this: LIFTS